 Amendment

-DFSNZ shall be responsible for monitoring and reviewing the operation of the Rules and considering any amendment to the Rules under the Act.
-From time to time National Sporting Organisations and Participants will be asked by DFSNZ to provide comment in relation to the operation of the Rules.
+The Commission shall be responsible for monitoring and reviewing the operation of the Rules and considering any amendment to the Rules under the Act.
+From time to time National Sporting Organisations and Participants will be asked by the Commission to provide comment in relation to the operation of the Rules.

 Interpretation